Do You Have a Wheat Belly?

 - Visceral fat is not the same as subcutaneous fat, which sits just beneath the skin.

-- Generates insulin resistance, which is a prerequisite to Type II Diabetes.
-(2)(3)
+- Generates insulin resistance, which is a prerequisite to type 2 diabetes.5,6

 - Releases pro-inflammatory messages.

-What is interesting about pro-inflammatory messages that are produced by visceral fat is that they take part in what is known as a viscous cycle.
-In other words, inflammation that originates in visceral fat tells the body to make more fat!
-(6) (7)
+What is interesting about pro-inflammatory messages that are produced by visceral fat is that they take part in what is known as a vicious cycle.
+In other words, inflammation that originates in visceral fat tells the body to make even more fat.9,10

 How Modern Wheat Differs from Traditional Wheat